Gouverneur Morris: Personal life

 Until he married late in life, Morris's diary tells of a series of affairs.
 His lovers included the French novelist Adelaide Filleul and the American poet and novelist Sarah Wentworth Apthorp Morton.

-In 1809, at age 57, he married 35-year-old Ann Cary Randolph (1774–1837), nicknamed "Nancy," who was the daughter of Ann Cary and Thomas Mann Randolph Sr. and the sister of Thomas Mann Randolph Jr. Thomas Mann Randolph Jr. was the husband of Thomas Jefferson's daughter, Martha Jefferson Randolph.
+In 1809, at age 57, Morris married 35-year-old Ann Cary Randolph (1774–1837), nicknamed "Nancy," who was the daughter of Ann Cary and Thomas Mann Randolph Sr. and the sister of Thomas Mann Randolph Jr. Thomas Mann Randolph Jr. was the husband of Thomas Jefferson's daughter, Martha Jefferson Randolph.
 Nancy lived near Farmville, Virginia, with her sister Judith and Judith's husband, Richard Randolph, on a plantation called Bizarre.
 In April 1793, Richard Randolph and Nancy were accused of murdering a newborn baby who was said to be Nancy's; presumably, she had been having an affair with Richard.
 Richard stood trial and was defended by Patrick Henry and John Marshall, who obtained an acquittal.
 Richard Randolph died suddenly in 1796; both sisters were suspected, but nothing was proven.
 Nancy remained at Bizarre after her brother-in-law's death but Judith asked her to leave in 1805.

 Nancy traveled north and lived in Connecticut before she agreed in 1809 to work as a housekeeper for Morris, whom she had known previously.
 They soon decided to marry; Morris was apparently undisturbed by the rumors that had caused Nancy to leave Virginia.
-By all accounts, their marriage was a happy one; they had a son, Gouverneur Morris Jr., who went on to a long career as a railroad executive.
+By all accounts, their marriage was a happy one; they had a son, Gouverneur Morris Jr., who went on to have a long career as a railroad executive.

 Death and legacy

 Morris died on November 6, 1816, after he had caused himself internal injuries and an infection while using a piece of whale baleen as a catheter in an attempt to clear a blockage in his urinary tract.
 He died at the family estate, Morrisania, and was buried at St. Ann's Church in The Bronx.

 Morris's great-grandson, also named Gouverneur Morris (1876–1953), was an author of pulp novels and short stories in the early 20th century.
-Several of his works were adapted into films, including the famous Lon Chaney film The Penalty in 1920.
+Several of his works were adapted into films, including the Lon Chaney film The Penalty in 1920.

 Morris established himself as an important landowner in northern New York, where the Town of Gouverneur, Village of Gouverneur, and Village of Morristown in St. Lawrence County are named after him.

 In 1943, a United States Liberty ship, the SS Gouverneur Morris, was launched.
 She was scrapped in 1974.